 such as when the AC was on.
 It took a

 while to figure it out and it's detailed in

 the Turbobricks thread mentioned above.
 It turned out

-resistance in the ground cable
+that this disconnect knob was creating higher resistance in the ground cable

 circuit and the Mechman was sensitive to